Thursday, 31 January 2013

 Some soldiers have been omitted from the CWGC list and there is a project to bring these soldiers In From the Cold.

-A soldier should also have a medal index card (MIC) if he served in a theatre of war.
+A soldier should also have a Medal Index Card (MIC) if he served in a theatre of war.
 A Medal Index Card outlines the medals a soldier was awarded.
 The UK National Archives website has a good explaination of the Medal Index Cards and the WW1 Campaign Medals and awards.

 A soldier should have a service record but most of these were destroyed in the bombing of London in World War 2.
 You may hear of some of the surviving records referred to as "the burnt records" - many pages show fire and water damage.
+A service record will not generally record the battles a soldier may have taken part in- if you find a service record you may need to cross reference with a unit war diary (if available).

 Some Irish soldiers may have signed the Ulster Covenant and you may find a copy of their signature on the Ulster Covenant database.
+Slim if your soldier was Roman Catholic but a few RCs did sign the Covenant.

 You may find an entry on Irish War Memorials website or www.Findagrave.com.